airbrake/airbrake/README.md

 See SUPPORTED_RAILS_VERSIONS for a list of official supported versions of Rails.

-Please open up a support ticket on Tender ( http://help.hoptoadapp.com ) if you're using a version of Rails that is not listed above and the notifier is not working properly.
+Please open up a support ticket ( http://help.airbrakeapp.com ) if you're using a version of Rails that is listed above and the notifier is not working properly.

 Javascript Notifer